-- a) Set up and Procedures for setting up the Field System/Poll Pad - b) Poll worker ability to access the system and login - c) Screen navigation capabilities - d) Languages Supported by the system

-- e) System power up and shutdown procedures - f) System help availability
+- a) Set up and Procedures for setting up the field system/poll pad. - b) Set up and Procedures for setting up the field system/poll pad. - c) Screen navigation capabilities. - d) Languages Supported by the system. - e) System power up and shutdown procedures. - f) System help availability.